Close

 An effective secret is not necessarily fully hidden.

 Ngô’s installation displays a portion of her ongoing research into French colonial records.
-Here, the artist resurfaces surveillance documents and creates multimedia works about the Vietnamese Communist revolutionary leader Nguyễn Thị Minh Khai.
+Here, the artist resurfaces mid-twentieth-century surveillance documents and creates multimedia works surrounding Vietnamese revolutionary leader Nguyễn Thị Minh Khai.
 Mediums such as invisible ink honor strategies of countersurveillance that Nguyễn and her fellow revolutionaries adopted to evade French authorities.

-Striving to avoid an exploitative approach, Ngô’s and Kolowratnik’s projects render covert narratives visible yet undisclosed.
+Ngô’s and Kolowratnik’s projects render these protected narratives visible yet undisclosed.
 Each marks a shared effort to safeguard and empower the histories and current cultures of the communities involved.

 With support from the OSUN Center for Human Rights & the Arts at Bard.